Pho3nixHun/jsTutorial/index.md

 ## Types

 JavaScript supports much of the structured programming syntax from C (e.g., if statements, while loops, switch statements, do while loops, etc.).
-One partial exception is scoping: JavaScript originally had only function scoping with var.
-Lately let have been introduced.
+One partial exception is scoping: JavaScript originally had only function scoping with ```var```.
+Lately ```let``` have been introduced.

 ### let vs. var

 Let is for block scoping.
-What does that mean?
+What does that mean?New text block

 ```javascript; runnable
 let me = 'go';